 There is currently no cure for this virus.
 Treatment focuses on getting rid of sores and limiting outbreaks.

-It is possible that your sores will disappear without treatment.
+It’s possible that your sores will go away without treatment.
 However, your doctor may determine you need one or more of the following medications:

-It is believed that outbreaks may become less intense over time because the body starts creating antibodies.
-If a generally healthy individual is infected with the virus, there are usually no complications.
+It’s believed that outbreaks may become less intense over time because the body starts creating antibodies.
+If a generally healthy person is infected with the virus, there are usually no complications.

-Although there is no cure for herpes, you can take measures to avoid becoming infected, or to prevent spreading HSV to another person.
+Although there is no cure for herpes, you can take measures to avoid contracting the virus, or to prevent transmitting HSV to another person.

 - Try to avoid direct physical contact with other people.